South Stradbroke Island: History

 Even before its formation as a separate island in 1896 the lands and waters of what is now South Stradbroke were sacred to the Quandamooka people who had long inhabited Redland Bay islands.

 To the north the island is separated by the Jumpinpin Channel from the larger North Stradbroke Island.
 Both islands were originally one island, Stradbroke Island.
 In September 1894, heavy seas drove aground the barque Cambus Wallace at a narrow isthmus roughly halfway down the island's length.
 Salvage activity (including the detonation of a cargo of explosives) weakened the sand dunes along the spit such that by the spring of 1896, storms and tides had created a permanent opening from Moreton Bay to the Coral Sea now known as Jumpinpin Channel.
 The new tidal channel caused large changes to the channels and islands within southern Moreton Bay.
 Coastal managers are concerned that eventually one day Jumpinpin may repair itself which may cause problems for tidal waterway management including fish stocks, dugong habitat, erosion and flooding.

 Some land clearing for cattle grazing conducted in the early 20th century has occurred.
 During the 1950 to 1960s sand mining was conducted at the northern ocean beach area but reserves were limited.
 From the 1870s onwards the island's inner shores were used as camp grounds for holders of oystering licences.
 A small township called Moondarewa with 156 surveyed lots, was established at the island's southern tip.
 By 1953 the island's natural movement north had washed away most of the settlement.
 Also once located at the southern end was a small area of vine scrub rainforest that attracted significant bird-life.

 In 2009, some filming was done on the island for the 2011 film The Chronicles of Narnia: The Voyage of the Dawn Treader.

+On 17 April 2023 services to the community of Couran Cove were turned off amid a legal dispute.
+Hundreds of homes were without power, water, and gas.